mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 We haven't discussed Domain Events in detail yet, as these will come up in an upcoming section, but the way in which the Aggregate informs the rest of the landscape is through events, specifically in the DDD context, Domain Events.

-A Domain Event is, in short, an event (or message) pushed to some asynchrononous messaging technology where consumers can subscribe to new events unfolding.
+A Domain Event is, in short, an event (or message) pushed to some asynchronous messaging technology where consumers can subscribe to new events unfolding.
 We give events their own identity, in effect transforming them from just a blob with some data into a fully-fleshed Domain Event that "speaks" our domain's language.
-By using them we can stitch together interactions across many systems in our landscape without foregoing any of the rich vocabulary we have created through DDD and EventStorming.
+By using them we can stitch together interactions across many systems in our landscape without foregoing any of the rich vocabularies we have created through DDD and EventStorming.

 Only Aggregates must emit events since they enforce business rules.
-In practice this should be done post-fact as a result of an operation, for example like:
+In practice this should be done post-fact as a result of an operation, for example:

 1. User makes a request to our system/service (“Aggregate”)
-2. Our system instantiates a class for our Aggregate and fulfils the operation (if valid)
+2. Our system instantiates a class for our Aggregate and fulfills the operation (if valid)
-3. Our system emits an event to notify that the operation has occurred
+3. Our system emits an event to notify us that the operation has occurred

 Let's look more at this later.